rangle/ngCourse2/handout/06-change-detection.md

 # Part 6: Change Detection

+Change detection is the process that allows Angular to keep our views in sync with our models.

 Change detecion has changed in a big way between the old version of Angular and the new one.
 In Angular 1, the framework kept a long list of watchers (one for every property bound to our templates) that needed to be checked everytime a digest cycle was started.
-This was called *dirty checking* and it was the only change detection strategy available.
+This was called *dirty checking* and it was the only change detection mechanism available.

 Because by default Angular 1 implemented two way data binding, the flow of changes was pretty much chaotic, models were able to change directives, directives were able to change models, directives were able to change other directives and models were able to change other models.